Stay up to date with Elizabeth on Seventh

-Shane Kiel, an award-winning artist featured at the Oscars, Sundance and other brand name clients, makes the Elizabeth on Seventh garage entrance a destination itself.
+Shane Kiel, an award-winning artist featured at the Oscars, Sundance and other brand name clients, makes the entrance from Seventh Street a destination itself.
 Using his mastery of signage, Kiel’s sculpture uses architectural panels to represent the dogwood tree, a flower that holds significance as North Carolina’s state tree.
 This architectural take on the dogwood creates a connection to the design of Elizabeth on Seventh as well as the local environment.

 The Lounge is located mid-block off East 7th Street on the ground floor.
 This third space is available for break-out meetings with spacious banquettes and features a custom recycled table by Carolina Urban Lumber, an NC-area-based furniture maker that supports conscious conservation efforts by reducing the number of trees that go into landfills.
 The table was created from a red oak, previously onsite.